martinohmann/kickoff/docs/project-creation.md

 $ kickoff licenses list
 ```

+You can also [configure a default project
+license](/configuration#configuring-a-default-project-license) that will be
+used for all new projects if not explicitly overridden.

 ## Including a `.gitignore`

 You can automatically include a `.gitignore` file with your project which can